Good nutrition is crucial for peak skiing performance.

-Without plenty of good quality food you're going to hit a wall and struggle to cope.
-In turn your performance will suffer.
+Without plenty of good quality food you're going to lose focus, get dizzy and make clumsy movements.

-On the ski slopes take plenty of energy, pack dried fruit, an apple, maybe a bit of dark chocolate for a treat.
-Ensure you stay hydrated.
+On the ski slopes take plenty of energy, pack dried fruit, an apple, a banana, maybe a bit of dark chocolate.
+Ensure you stay correctly hydrated.

 Lunch could consist of fresh fruit, hot soup and salad if you don't want to over eat, or maybe a good plate of Spaghetti and a generous mixed salad.

 Breakfast - Porridge / Banana.
 Egg on the side.

 Keep hydrated + keep your salts topped up.

 Have a large salad and soup for lunch.

 Stop for a Coffee / Hot Chocolate - Live a little.

 Carry some dried fruit / Nuts, Dates, Prunes.